This post may contain affiliate links. Please read our disclosure policy.

 This easy asparagus recipe is an incredibly quick and delicious way to cook asparagus!
-You just need a skillet and some butter.
+You just need a skillet and some butter, and it’s ready in under 15 minutes.

 How to trim asparagus

-- It's totally up to you if you want to use the buttery poaching liquid.
-You can spoon some over top and discard the rest if you wish.
+- It’s up to you if you want to use the remainder of the buttery poaching liquid.
+You can spoon some over top, or discard the rest if you wish!

-Want to dress the asparagus up a little bit?
-Grate some lemon zest and parmesan cheese over top.
-I love my Microplane zester/grater for this!
-Freshly cracked pepper and sea salt are all you really need for asparagus to taste amazing, though.
+- If you want to dress it up a little bit, grate some lemon zest and parmesan cheese over top.
+I love my Microplane zester/grater for this.
+However, freshly cracked pepper and sea salt are all you really need for asparagus to taste amazing, though.

 Questions or made this recipe?
-Leave me a comment below.
-As always, tag me #saltandlavender on Instagram if you've made one of my recipes. 🙂
+Leave me a comment and star rating below.
+As always, tag me #saltandlavender on Instagram if you’ve made one of my recipes. 🙂

 - 1 bunch asparagus ends trimmed